Kumodraž: Characteristics

-A Roman aqueduct used to conduct water from the Kumodraž Hill.
-At some point it was joining the aqueduct from the Mokri Lug Hill, and then continued further to the Singidunum castrum.
+A Roman aqueduct was used to convey water from the Kumodraž Hill.
+At some point, it joined the aqueduct from Mokri Lug Hill, and then continued further to the Singidunum castrum.
 Both Mokri Lug and Kumodraž are hills, so the natural inclination allowed for the water to flow downhill to Singidunum.

-During the pre-World War I period, Kumodraž had its own municipality which stretched north to the eastern outskirts of Belgrade, comprising outer city suburbs, today neighborhoods, like Dušanovac.
+During the pre-World War I period, Kumodraž had its municipality, which stretched north to the eastern outskirts of Belgrade, comprising outer city suburbs, today neighborhoods, like Dušanovac.

-Kumodraž used to be a small, agricultural village far from downtown Belgrade, but after the 1960s the population boosted as it was case in almost all Belgrade's suburbs at the time.
-In the 1970s Kumodraž was administratively declared a local community ("mesna zajednica") within the municipality of Voždovac (part of the Belgrade City proper, uža teritorija grada), rather than being a separate settlement.
-Today, Kumodraž makes one continuous built up area, even though it is about 10 kilometers away from downtown.
+Kumodraž used to be a small, agricultural village far from downtown Belgrade, but after the 1960s, the population boosted as was the case in almost all of Belgrade's suburbs at the time.
+In the 1970s, Kumodraž was administratively declared a local community ("mesna zajednica") within the municipality of Voždovac (part of the Belgrade City proper, uža teritorija grada), rather than being a separate settlement.
+Today, Kumodraž forms a continuous built-up area, even though it is about 10 kilometers away from downtown.
 It is divided into several sub-neighborhoods: Kumodraž, Kumodraž I, Kumodraž II and Torlak.

-One of the most important Serbian army leaders in modern history, vojvoda Stepa Stepanović, was born in Kumodraž in 1856 and his birthplace is turned into memorial-house dedicated to him, and the nearby woods is named Stepin Lug ("Stepa's grove").
-In addition, the main street in Kumodraž is named Vojvode Stepe (though it begins much closer to downtown, at Autokomanda).
+One of the most important Serbian army leaders in modern history, vojvoda Stepa Stepanović, was born in Kumodraž in 1856, and his birthplace has been turned into a memorial house dedicated to him, and the nearby woods are named Stepin Lug ("Stepa's grove").
+In addition, the main street in Kumodraž is named Vojvode Stepe (although it begins much closer to downtown, at Autokomanda).

 There is a Church of the Holy Trinity in the neighborhood.
-Next to it is a small cemetery which hosts the memorial to the Serbian soldiers killed during the short Austro-Hungarian occupation of Belgrade in the late 1914, within the scopes of the World War I. A memorial was erected on the location of the 1914-1915 seat of the Belgrade Defense Headquarters.
+Next to it is a small cemetery which hosts the memorial to the Serbian soldiers killed during the short Austro-Hungarian occupation of Belgrade in late 1914, within the scopes of the World War I. A memorial was erected at the site of the 1914-1915 seat of the Belgrade Defense Headquarters.

-Old Meyhane in located in the central part of the former village.
+Old Meyhane is located in the central part of the former village.
 It was built in 1865 as the Ottoman watchpost along the Kragujevac Road.
-Serbian government later adapted it into the gendarmerie post while in World War I it was turned into the mayhane and then into the military hospital.
-Later it became kafana, grocery store and library of the "Vojvoda Stepa" elementary school.
+The Serbian government later adapted it into a gendarmerie post during World War I, it was turned into the mayhane and then into the military hospital.
+Later, it became a kafana, a grocery store, and a library for the "Vojvoda Stepa" elementary school.
 In time, the arcade porch was replaced with the architrave one and the roof shingles were replaced with the proper roof tiles.
-It was placed under the preliminary state protection, but became derelict in time.
+It was placed under preliminary state protection, but became derelict over time.